 All services (external and internal) are eligible for EMDG with the following exceptions:

-- A service relating to migration to Australia, including proceedings or actions to enter or remain in Australia;
+- migration to Australia, including proceedings or actions to enter or remain in Australia

-- The adoption, custody or welfare of a child; or
+- adoption, custody or welfare of a child

-- Proceedings about the maintenance of a person, except under a deed, trust or will; or
+- proceedings about the maintenance of a person

-- A service relating to the identification, procurement, lease, sale or purchase of assets in Australia (whether tangible or intangible) including cash, real estate, stocks, options or shares.
+- identification, procurement, lease, sale or purchase of assets in Australia (whether tangible or intangible), including cash, real estate, stocks, options or shares

-- A service relating to the protection, operation or maintenance of assets held in Australia;
+- protection, operation or maintenance of assets held in Australia

-- A service relating to pornographic material, including pornographic material in publications, films, computer games or accessible on the Internet;
+- pornographic material, including pornographic material in publications, films, computer games, or accessible on the internet

-- A gambling service provided by a service provider not licensed under an Australian law;
+- provision of a gambling service by a person not licensed under an Australian law to provide the service

-We will meet with any potential applicant to determine EMDG eligibility and assist in marketing the EMDG application.
+We will meet with any potential applicant to determine EMDG eligibility and discuss the application process.